“Building Communities”

 Bookshop Hours

-Our volunteer-run Bookshop is open three days a week – Wednesday, Thursday and Friday – from 12 noon to 3:00 pm.
+Our volunteer-run Bookshop is open FOUR days a week – Wednesday, Thursday, Friday and Saturday – from 12 noon to 3:00 pm.
 We’re selling donated books, DVDs and CDs at bargain prices.

 The Bookshop is located in the sous-sol near our Tupper Street entrances.